 Features that come with the free version include the drag-and-drop interface, with which you can create distinct page layouts.
-The drag-and-drop functionality is the center and main selling point of Elementor.
+The drag-and-drop functionality is the center and main selling point of this plugin.
 It offers way more than WordPress’s default feature set, including the ability to build multi-column layouts for your pages.

-With the Elementor free version, you can keep the design of your entire website similar and cohesive.
+With the free version, you can keep the design of your entire website similar and cohesive.
 Templates can be saved for future use, so you don’t have to worry about starting from scratch again.

 The simple answer to this is, “No!”
 The pro version of Elementor comes at $49 per year – which is an absolute bargain for the sheer amount of features it comes with.
 It can do everything the free version does, including dragging and dropping elements in your pages.
-Unlike the free version, however, Elementor Pro doesn’t restrict you to modifying just the content area of your pages.
+Unlike the free version, however, Elementor Pro doesn’t restrict you from modifying just the content area of your pages.
 You can use the plugin’s editor on virtually any aspect of your pages.

 WordPress offers users thousands of themes to choose from, most of which are compatible with Elementor.
 The theme you eventually settle for is thus more a matter of individual conscience.

 That is however not to say that all themes are created equally.
-Of course there are those that load faster and are more customizable, SEO-friendly, mobile friendly, and compatible with certain browsers.
+Of course, there are those that load faster and are more customizable, SEO-friendly, mobile-friendly, and compatible with certain browsers.
 Be sure to check beyond just Elementor compatibility when looking for a suitable theme for your WordPress website.
 Some of the tested-and-tried themes we may recommend are Hello, Astra, Layers, GeneratePress, Rife Free, Sydney, OceanWP, Neve, Zakra, Page Builder Framework, and Tesseract.